api3dao/oev-orbit-bot-example/README.md

 Refer to `attemptLiquidation()`

 - [Listen for the award, expiry or loss of the active bid](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/searchers/submit-bids.html#checking-bid-status-and-listening-for-awarded-bids)
-- If the bid is awarded, encode a multicall transaction containing
+- If the bid is awarded, encode a multicall transaction containing:
   - Call #1: Call to the API3 Server with the awarded bid details as call data with value corresponding to the bid amount
   - Call #2: Call the Orbit Ether Liquidator contract with the liquidation parameters